Grade Point Average

 Graduate students may repeat a course taken for graduate credit.
 A course may be repeated once without prior approval.
 Third or subsequent course attempts require the approval of the student's advisor and the College Dean prior to or at the time of registration.
 For all course repeats, the grade earned in the repeated course replaces the grade earned for all prior attempts of the course, even if the first or subsequent repeats result in a lower grade than the grade for the course taken initially.
 All course attempts will be on the record but only the grade for the final attempt of a course will be reflected in the student's grade point average.

 Courses and workshops may be offered at the University of Wisconsin-Platteville on a pass or fail basis.
 Only a grade of “Pass or Fail” will be recorded for courses taken under this system.
-Three credits of pass or fail work may be counted toward a master’s degree.
+Three credits of pass or fail work completed with a pass may be counted toward a master’s degree.

 A student may audit a course that is offered on-campus; online courses are not available for audit.
 A grade of “satisfactory” must be earned in any course audited in order to have such audit appear on the student’s transcript.
 If the grade is “unsatisfactory,” the audited course shall not appear on the transcript.
 Audit cards must be filed at the Registrar's Office during the first week of classes.